lexykj/Bundled_Voting/README.md

 1. Clone this repository

 2. Open the voting directory in a Java IDE.
+IntelliJ is highly recommended.

-3. Compile the project
+3. Compile the project.

 4. Run `Main.java` with two arguments the first is the name of the voting method and the second is a seed which is an integer i.e.